GSA/challenges-and-prizes/_all-challenges/1147-next-gen-fertilizer-innovations-challenge.md

   * Solvers will not receive compensation for resources or time invested in addressing the challenge.
 Only the winners of the Next Generation Fertilizer Challenge will receive a cash award.

-  * Solvers retain their rights to all intellectual property (e.g., details and design of their technology) that may be disclosed to the sponsors over the course of the challenge.
+  * Solvers retain their rights to all intellectual property (e.g., details and design of their technology) that may be disclosed to the Seekers over the course of the challenge.
 Technical details and designs will not be disclosed or published without permission from the technical point of contact named in the registration.

-  * Sponsors retain the right to disclose performance criteria, and other evaluation criteria summarized in the technology description to provide a transparent reporting of how the winning solution was selected.
+  * Seekers retain the right to disclose performance criteria, and other evaluation criteria summarized in the technology description to provide a transparent reporting of how the winning solution was selected.

-  * Sponsors retain the right to publish, present, and/or otherwise publicize results of the challenge competition that does not involve the disclosure of intellectual property of the Solver(s).
+  * Seekers retain the right to publish, present, and/or otherwise publicize results of the challenge competition that does not involve the disclosure of intellectual property of the Solver(s).
 Solvers will be afforded to review publications, presentation, or other publicity in order to protect against unwanted disclosure of intellectual property.

-  * Solvers reserve the right to remove themselves from the competition at any time, up to final submission of solution for evaluation, by notifying the sponsor in writing.
+  * Solvers reserve the right to remove themselves from the competition at any time, up to final submission of solution for evaluation, by notifying the Seeker in writing.
 The technical point of contact must make the request in writing on behalf of his/her team.

   * Registration for the challenge does not confer any obligation to deliver results.

   * Solvers that do not submit their solution by the submission deadline will be removed from the competition and subject to the same terms as if they had forfeited in writing.
-The submission deadline may be extended at the discretion of the sponsors, but any extension will apply to all registered Solvers.
+The submission deadline may be extended at the discretion of the Seekers, but any extension will apply to all registered Solvers.

   **Non-Endorsement:**